compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Reference Resources for Human Genome Variants.md

   of species, including humans and model organisms, and making these data accessible.
   EVA provides detailed information on genomic locations, allele frequencies, and functional observations for these variants.

+# UCSC Genome Browser:

+- The UCSC Genomic Browser provides an interactive platform for viewing and analyzing genomic sequences.
+It provides an intuitive user interface with a variety of genome-related data tracks, such as gene structure and function, regulatory elements, and comparative genomics information.